AgneevMukherjee/agneev-blog/_posts/2022-01-24-YARoMNIST-dataset-preparation.markdown

 ### Chars74K dataset

 The Chars74K dataset contains 3410 handwritten English characters, with 55 samples each of 62 classes.
-55 volunteers were used to create the images, so, for instance, the 41st small ‘v’ and the 41st block ‘i’ would have been created by the same individual, something that is of importance when combining the images.
+The authors enlisted 55 volunteers to create the images, so, for instance, the 41st small ‘v’ and the 41st block ‘i’ would have been created by the same individual, something that is of importance when combining the images.
 Of the 62 classes, only 6 classes (small and block i, v and x) are of interest to us.
 Samples of the original images are:
 {: style="text-align: justify"}

 ![Image_36](/agneev-blog/assets/img/img_1_36.png?raw=true){: width="100", height="75" }